b1skit/GeometricModeling/README.txt

 Controls:
 ---------
-Left click: Rotate
+Left click: 	Rotate about X/Y
+Middle mouse: 	Scale
 Right click: 	Translate
-Middle mouse: Scale

 A note on the number of edges collapsed per iteration: